dw251414/surfs_up/README.md

 # surfs_up
+---

 ## Overview Analysis

    The purpose of our analysis is to see temperature statistics for June and December to see if running a surf shop is sustainable year around.
       The way we get the temperature data is by running two seperate queries, one being for June and the other being December.
       Once we run our queries we store the temperatures in a list then convert them to a dataframe.
              Once our dataframe is created we are able to get our summary statistics by using the .describe() method.
 Here is what we found:

 ## Comparison Analysis:

 Based on a comparison of precipitation and temperature between June and December from 2010 to 2017 across all observation stations, it’s possible to notice the following statistical information:

-  - Over 7 years, there are 1574 precipitations occurred and 1700 temperatures observed in June, higher than 1405 precipitations and 1517 temperatures observed in December.
-The different (1700-1517 = 183) between two observations counts that indicate the data of Dec, 2017 not included in database.
-  - Comparing of precipitation, the mean (0.217) and median (0.03) of December are higher than June’s mean (0.136) and median (0.02), respectively.
-  - For precipitation derivative indicators, December also had higher Standard Deviations and Maximum precipitation.
-In December, standard deviation (0.541) is higher than June’s standard deviation (0.336).
-The minimum of both December and June are zero, and December maximum (6.42) is higher than June (4.43).
-  - Comparing of temperatures, it apparently shows that June’s temperature indicators are higher than December.
+  - In June we had a total count of 1700, mean of 74.9, min of 64.0 and max of 85.0
+  - In December we had a total count of 1517, mean of 71.0, min of 56.0 and max of 83.0
+  - Standard deviation is 3.25 in June and 3.75 -- making a .5 difference in the two different seasons

 ## Analysis Limitation Recommendation: